nirui/sshwifty/README.md

         // Data for predefined Authentication field.
 Valid values is what
         // displayed on the page (Password, Private Key, None) "Authentication": "Password",

+        // Data for server public key fingerprint.
+You can acquire the value of
+        // the fingerprint by manually connect to a new SSH host with Sshwifty,
+        // the fingerprint will be displayed on the Fingerprint comformation
+        // page.
+        "Fingerprint": "SHA256:bgO...."
       }
     },
     {